Skip to content

 eIDAS 1.0 adopted in 2014 stands for "Electronic Identification, Authentication, and Trust Services".
 Its primary objective was to establish a framework for electronic identification and trust services for electronic transactions in the European Single Market.

-Key provisions of eIDAS 1.0 includes:
+Key provisions of eIDAS 1.0 include:

 • Mutual recognition: Ensuring that electronic identification means (eIDs) and certificates issued by one Member State are recognized and accepted in others, fostering cross-border interoperability.